zvldz/vacuum/README.md

   --enable-ramdisk           Put rrlog directory to RAM-disk to prevent wearing out FLASH memory

 Custom options for './custom-script/custom_random_phrases.sh':
-  --enable-random-phrases    Adding random phrases when cleaning
+  --enable-random-phrases           Adding random phrases when cleaning --random-phrases-cron=CRON        Set own cron schedule for random phrases (default: * * * * *) --random-phrases-volume=VOLUME    Set volume of random phrases (0.0 - 1.0).
+If not set it will be the volume of the robot.

 Custom options for './custom-script/custom_replace_miio.sh':
   --replace-miio             Replaces miio to version 3.3.9